JDeffner/Webentwicklung/README.md

 - **Spalten**: Each Board can have multiple Spalten.
 A Spalte represents a stage or a status of Tasks.
 CRUD operations for Spalten can be performed by clicking on the corresponding buttons in the Board details view.

 - **Personen**: Personen are the users or team members in your project.
 They are assignable to Tasks and can be used to filter Tasks.
-When logged in, you can see your own tasks by clicking on the "Meine Aufgaben" (TODO) button in the user dropdown menu in the top right corner of the application.
+When logged in, you can see your own tasks by clicking on the "Meine Tasks" ([TODO](https://github.com/talina2/Webentwicklung/issues/63)) button in the user dropdown menu in the top right corner of the application.
 You can create a new person by signing up with a new account.
 You can also update your details by clicking on the "Profil" button in the user dropdown menu.
 Personen also have a role, which can be "Administrator" or "Benutzer".
 Admins can create, update, and delete all data in the application, while Benutzers can only create, update, and delete the non-admin tables.

 - **Taskarten**: Taskarten are the categories or types of Tasks in your project.
 Admins can add a new task type by clicking on the "Neu" button in the Taskarten view.